Want to fall in love with Oaxaca as much as I did?

 How to get back to Oaxaca from Tlacolula:

-Shared taxis will go all the way to the Second-Class Bus Station.
-However, you can be dropped off anywhere along the way.
+- Shared taxis will take you to the Second-Class Bus Station, but you can be dropped off anywhere along the way.

-Oaxaca is the mezcal center of Mexico, so make sure to try this populq4 drink at least once while here.
+Oaxaca is the mezcal center of Mexico, so make sure to try this popular drink at least once while here.

 Mezcal is an alcoholic beverage made from the agave plant.
 Tequila is also made from the agave plant, but it can only be made from blue agave, while mezcal can be produced from any agave.